 Hadrian’s Wall has so much to offer.
 Hike along the adjacent path.
 Discover ruins of the Roman Empire’s most northern barrier in Britain.
 Experience the peace and quiet of England’s wilderness.
 A UNESCO World Heritage Site, this ancient wall has so much to offer in terms of history and scenery.
 The Wall, forts and watchtowers along the 135km stretch truly demonstrate the advanced nature of the Roman Empire’s military and construction techniques.

 An Overview Of The Walk

 This walking route is considered to be one of the easiest long distance trails in England.
 Reaching from Wallsend on the east coast of England to Bowness-on-Solway on the west coast, the wall stretches for 135km (or 84 miles).
 The route is comprised of a mixture of footpaths, fields, well-maintained tracks and very few climbs.
 This mostly flat and even surface means that the Hadrian’s Wall walking route can be enjoyed by people of all ages and abilities.
-If you don’t fancy tackling the full 135km stretch, there are options to just walk certain parts of the wall.
+If you don’t fancy tackling the full 135km stretch, there are options to just walk certain parts of the wall over 4 – 11 Days.

 From East to West

 Given that the Romans began building the wall from east to west, this is the most popular direction to walk the route.
+Many walkers also feel that it is ‘more natural’ to walk out of a big city into open countryside and it also makes getting to the start of the walk easier.
 Leaving the city of Newcastle behind, the scale of the Romans’ project becomes increasingly clear as more forts and watchtowers come in to view.